opencost/opencost-plugins/README.md

 # OpenCost Plugins

 OpenCost plugins make extending [OpenCost](https://github.com/opencost/opencost)’s coverage into new external cost sources (e.g. monitoring, data platforms, cloud services, and other SaaS solutions) available to the open source community.
-They allow for the ingestion of arbitrary cost data into OpenCost through the conformance of the [FOCUS spec](https://focus.finops.org/).
+They allow for the ingestion of arbitrary cost data into OpenCost through conformance to the [FOCUS spec](https://focus.finops.org/).

 # How plugins work